 How did they manage such a consistent profit growth in all these years?
 The first thing that strikes one is the consistent trend of growth in overall operational revenues (circulation and advertising revenues).
 Now why is this so important?
 It must be noted that in the short run profits can always be enhanced by cutting costs on some count or saving on expenses on some other count.

-For sustained growth in profits there is no getting away from the fact that a business needs to reach its products to larger and larger number of customers who can be persuaded to pay just that little bit more than what they did in the past.
+For sustained growth in profits there is no getting away from the fact that a business needs to reach its products to a larger and larger number of customers who can be persuaded to pay just that little bit more than what they did in the past.

 In the context of newspapers, that means adding newer and newer readers who pay a reasonable proportion of the increasing costs that are incurred in bringing relevant news to their drawing rooms.
 And of course, persuading a growing community of advertisers that the network of readers that a newspaper has built up over the years, is worth reaching out to for their marketing messages is the other component (advertising revenues)of a newspaper’s sustainable business model.